آموزشگاه زبان های خارجی فرزین

 • When the police questioned him, John said "I was working late in the office that night."
 When the police questioned him, John told them he had been working late in the office that night.

-Verb Tenses: Past Continuous
+Verb Tenses: The Past Perfect

-Verb Tenses: Past Continuous
+Verb Tenses: The Past Perfect

-PAST CONTINOUS
+PAST PERFECT

-Past continuous - form
+Past perfect, form

-The past continuous of any verb is composed of two parts : the past tense of the verb to be (was/were), and the base of the main verb +ing.
+The Past Perfect tense in English is composed of two parts: the past tense of the verb to have (had) + the past participle of the main verb.

 Affirmative